-HIGHLIGHTS: LIBRARIES A)
+A) HIGHLIGHTS: LIBRARIES

-Description Different programmes are facilitated during the National Library Week The Minister of Cultural Affairs and Sport visited the Municipality.
+Highlights Description National Library Week Different programmes are facilitated during the National Library Week Oral history The Minister of Cultural Affairs and Sport visited the Municipality.
 The event included elderly people of the Laingsburg area (Laingsburg, Vleiland, Matjiesfontein) telling stories of their life.
-It was recorded and DVD's were made Visits to schools took place to promote the importance of reading and explaining the procedure to become a library member ibraries Highlights 2016
+It was recorded and DVD's were made Visits to school during the year Visits to schools took place to promote the importance of reading and explaining the procedure to become a library member